 Following in the wake of Hurricane Irene, which struck the East Coast in September 2011, I visited organic farms, National Historical Parks, and two landscapes from my childhood.
 I reflect on what brings us alive, including disasters, food, justice, liberty, and writing.
 What bring me alive?

-These essays cover a period in my life marked by transitions, new endeavors, unexpected discoveries, unprecedented developments, professional endings, and personal loss.
+After twenty years of grassroots work, I left the Quivira Coalition at the end of 2015 to write full-time.
+It began a hectic period of my life marked by new endeavors, unexpected discoveries, unprecedented developments, professional endings, and personal loss.

 “To unpathed waters, undreamed shores,” – William Shakespeare, The Winters Tale

 A Novel Experience